marcelkohl/proccess-killer/README.md

 meaning that the scrippt should run at each 10 seconds and kill any proccess that exceeds 90% of CPU usage.

 ## Exceptions
-The script is limited to no kill processes from the root user (pid=0) neither from the root group admin (gid=0)
+The script is limited to not kill processes from the root user (pid=0) neither from the root group admin (gid=0)